react-pakistan/eslint-config-shared/README.md

 React Pakistan is an OpenSource & Free Software (FOSS) platform, creating React software solutions for the global community. ⭐⭐⭐

-## 📌 React Pakistan Docs ✌
+## 📌 Eslint Config Shared ✌

-A central place to declare all React Web util functions for ReactPakistan eco-system.
+A central place to define all shared Eslint rules for JS & TS development.

 ### 📌 Table of Contents 🚀